Canon T3i vs Panasonic ZS70

 It is notable that the T3i has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T3i and the ZS70 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the ZS70 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T3i and ZS70 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Panasonic ZS70 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T3i or the Panasonic ZS70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.